3 Material Accounting Policies

 3.3 Borrowing cost

-Borrowing costs that are attributable to the acquisition, construction or production of qualifying assets are capitalised as part of the cost of such assets till such time the asset is ready for its intended use or sale.
-A qualifying asset is an asset that necessarily requires a substantial period of time to get ready for its intended use or sale.
-All other borrowing costs are recognized as an expense in the year in which they are incurred.
+Borrowing costs that are directly attributable to the acquisition, construction, or production of a qualifying asset are capitalised as part of the cost of that asset until it is ready for its intended use or sale.
+A qualifying asset is one that necessarily requires a substantial period of time to become ready for its intended use or sale, in accordance with Ind AS 23 Borrowing Costs.

 3.4 Taxation